Supported by IEEE CIS ISATC Task Force on Transfer Learning and Transfer Optimization

 neural works, fuzzy system, graphs, etc., have also been proposed for efficient problem-solving.

-These meme-inspired algorithms, frameworks and paradigms have demonstrated with considerable success
+These meme-inspired algorithms, frameworks and paradigms have demonstrated with considerable

 in various real-world applications.

 The aim of this special session on memetic computing is to provide a forum for researchers in this field to exchange the latest advances in theories, technologies, and practice of memetic computing.
 The scope of this special session covers, but is not limited to:

 Supported by IEEE CIS ECTC Task Force on Data-Driven Evolutionary Optimization of Expensive Problems

 Meta-heuristic algorithms, including evolutionary algorithms and swarm optimization, face

 when solving time-consuming problems, as typically these approaches require thousands of

 evaluations to arrive at solutions that are of reasonable quality.
 Surrogate models, which are